rkalaniNV/Automodel/docs/guides/vlm/index.md

 ---

 (vlm-training-overview)=
-# Train Vision Language Models (VLM)
+# Train Vision Language Models

-Learn how to fine-tune vision language models using NeMo Automodel for multi-modal tasks that combine visual and textual understanding.
+Learn how to fine-tune Vision Language Models (VLMs) using NeMo Automodel for multi-modal tasks that combine visual and textual understanding.

 (vlm-overview)=
 ## Overview

-Vision Language Models (VLMs) enable AI systems to understand and reason about both visual and textual information simultaneously.
+Vision Language Models enable AI systems to understand and reason about both visual and textual information simultaneously.
 NeMo Automodel provides comprehensive support for training VLMs with multi-modal datasets, making it easy to build models that can:

 - Answer questions about images (Visual Question Answering)
 - Generate captions for images